jbinder/epic-quest-bot/docs/README.md

 -   **admin-announce** \<text\>: Sends \<text\> to all users.

+### response

+Allows returning a random message to user's messages.

 ### core

 For now used to send welcome and help messages.
 It provides the following commands: